The Ellacuría Initiative

 The Ellacuría Initiative currently works in three areas – (1) our biennial theme, (2) issues of importance to Northeastern Pennsylvania, and (3) other justice-related programming that emerges because of opportunity or unfolding circumstances.

 The Ellacuría Initiative coordinator and advisory board will take the lead on programming during the first semester, but our hope is that faculty and staff will help round out initiatives during the remaining months.
-We would be happy to provide support for faculty to tackle questions related to "Health" during the 2017-2019 academic years.
+We would be happy to provide support for faculty to tackle questions related to "Truth and Reconciliation" during the 2021-2023 academic years.

 The second area in which the Ellacuría Initiative is now working is Northeastern Pennsylvania.
 We support the State of Scranton Seminar Series which is organized by the Office of Community and Government Relations and Campus Ministries' Center for Service and Social Justice.
 We hosted a teach-in on Catholic Social Teaching and Northeastern Pennsylvania in April 2016.
 We are also continuing our investigation into what constitutes a living wage for Pennsylvania familes